MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/Drone.md

 2. Clone the repository.

-3. Create a new Python file called group + your specific groups number. (for example group1.py)
+3. Create a new Python file called group + your specific group number. (for example group1.py)

    *DISCLAIMER: Make sure your file name is unique within the entire repository.*